Supporting older people whose lives have been

 HelpAge is uniquely positioned to respond to the needs of older people and their families in Ukraine.
 We have been working in Ukraine to support older people affected by the conflict in 2014 with lifesaving essentials such as food, medicines, and mental health support.
 HelpAge is one of only five international nonprofits working with the United Nations High Commissioner for Refugees (UNHCR) in this conflict.

 As the conflict continues, we are responding to the most urgent needs of older people, people with disabilities, and their families.
-We have expanded our emergency relief program so that we can get aid to those who need it most – in Ukraine and to those who have been able to flee to neighboring countries such as Moldova and Poland.
-We are scaling up to serve more than 430,000 older people, people with disabilities, and their families.
+We have expanded our emergency relief program so that we can get aid to those who need it most—in Ukraine and to those who have been able to flee to neighboring countries such as Moldova and Poland.

 We are helping older people and their families with life-saving assistance such as: